Insurance Coverage for Your International Move

 Third-Party Insurance

-Third-Party Insurance gives you a separate, flexible way to have the most peace of mind.
-When you buy insurance from a company that specializes in it instead of the mover, it frequently has more customized coverage and can fill up the gaps left by regular mover-provided policy.
+Third-party insurance gives you a separate, flexible way to have the most peace of mind.
+When you buy insurance from a company that specializes in it instead of the mover, it frequently has more customized coverage and can fill up the gaps left by the regular mover-provided policy.

 International Cargo Insurance Options

-Here are some sorts of coverage that a lot of firms offer (the titles may be different), but you might also want to call a third-party provider to see what your alternatives are:
+Here are some sorts of coverage that many firms offer (the titles may be different), but you might also want to call a third-party provider to see what your alternatives are:

 Legal liability